 Pressing 14 grams or more per batch: The DabPress 12 Ton with its 4" x 7" plates is the right tool at $539.
 The NugSmasher equivalent would be the IQ 4 Ton at $3,749, a significant jump.
 If you do not need electric automation, the DabPress 12 Ton is the value choice for large loads.

 Commercial or semi-professional output: The NugSmasher IQ series wins here.
 The IQ 4 Ton Electric and IQ Pro 20 Ton offer programmatic pressure control, electric automation, and consistent results across high-volume batches that a manual hydraulic press cannot replicate.
-DabPress's 30 Ton Industrial at $1,099 provides raw tonnage at a lower price, but it requires a separate pump and lacks the automation features of the IQ.
+DabPress's manual commercial models provide raw tonnage at a lower price, but require a separate pump and lack the automation features of the IQ.

 For a detailed look at NugSmasher's pricing across the full lineup, the NugSmasher pricing guide breaks down every model and bundle option.